nosratheno/clyell/_posts/2018/2018-11-11-beef-bourguignon.md

 	* Add red wine to the pan and simmer to reduce
 	* Add The Sauce to pan
 	* Slowly whisk flour into pan to thicken
-	* Add pan sauce to the slowcooker
+	* Add finished sauce to the slowcooker
 	* Cook on low for 8 hours.

 ### Notes